A Brighter Summer Day: Plot summary

 Chang Chen (nickname Si'r), a junior high student in 1959 Taipei, is forced to attend night school after failing a test.
 This upsets his father, a career government worker, who is aware of and worried about the delinquency rampant among night school students.
 The next morning, Si'r and his father listen to a radio broadcast featuring distinguished students.

 In 1960, Si'r, along with his best friend Cat, spy on an actress changing clothes during the filming of a drama in a movie studio.
 After being caught by a guard, they steal his flashlight and flee back to school.
-Si'r, noticing movement in a darkened classroom, turns on the flashlight and startles a pair of lovers, though he does not see their faces.
+Si'r, noticing movement in a park, turns on the flashlight and startles a pair of lovers, though he does not see their faces clearly.
 Two gangs, the Little Park Boys and their rivals, the 217s, are introduced.
 Si'r is not a member of either gang, but he is closer to the Little Park Boys.
 The Little Park Boys are led by Honey, who is hiding in Tainan from the police after killing one of the 217s over his girlfriend Ming.
 Sly leads the gang in his absence.
-Sly and Si'r become rivals after Si'r gets Sly in trouble, believing that Sly and his girlfriend, Jade, are the pair of lovers he saw.
+Sly and Si'r become rivals after Si'r gets Sly in trouble, believing that Sly and his girlfriend, Jade, are the pair of lovers he interrupted at the school at night.
 Meanwhile, Si'r and Ming meet by chance and become friends.

+Ma, a transfer student with a violent reputation, joins the night school class and defends Si'r when a group of 217s come to harass him.
+The 217s saw Si'r with Ming, and also confuse him for another student, Tiger, who played basketball with her.
+Ma's family lives in a house abandoned by a Japanese military family after the war, and he has found a number of swords and knives in the attic, which he brags about to his new classmates.
+Ma and Si'r become friends.
+Ma teaches him to shoot and tries to dissuade him from taking romantic relationships seriously.